Authentication

 - In the Service user token ID window, copy the ID and save it securely.

-Use an API key for straightforward, stateless authentication.
+Use an API token for straightforward, stateless authentication.

 Make API requests: